FACTOR

 GEORGE

-Our mission is to raise awareness of severe hemophilia and other bleeding disorders through education and advocacy, while also providing essential support to families in need of life-saving medication.
-We strive to empower individuals and communities with knowledge, compassion, and resources, ensuring that no family faces the battle against hemophilia alone.
+Our mission is to raise awareness of severe hemophilia and other bleeding disorders through education and advocacy.
+We strive to empower individuals and communities with knowledge and resources, promoting better understanding and management of these conditions.

 George's Journey